Competency Testing Requirements

 - Principles of Learning and Teaching (PLT) - This is a pedagogy test required for most areas of licensure.
 Two separate tests are offered, for grades K-6 and for grades 7-12.
 Applicants should take the Principles of Learning and Teaching test appropriate to the grade level for which they desire to be licensed.

 Applicants who hold a valid, non-conditional, non-provisional, and unexpired educator license from another state may be eligible for reciprocal licensure in Nevada.
-Visit our Reciprocity page to determine if your license qualifies for reciprocity. (see Reciprocity page)
+Visit our New Teachers (out of state) page to determine if your license qualifies for reciprocity.

 NAC 391.036 provides for the following exceptions to Nevada's competency testing requirements.